Ransomware Spotlight Report 2023 is live!

 • Two of these vulnerabilities have both Remote Code Execution (RCE) and Privilege Escalation (PE) capabilities.

-• Severity Score:
+• Severity Scores

-• Nine vulnerabilities are critical according to CVSS v3 rating, with scores of 9.8 and above.
+• Nine vulnerabilities are critical according to CVSS V3 rating, with scores of 9.8 and above.

 • Eight vulnerabilities fall under the high severity bracket.

-• CVE-2017-0213 has a medium severity score of 4.7 based on CVSS v3, but has associated exploits.
+• CVE-2017-0213 has a medium severity score of 4.7 based on CVSS V3 but has associated exploits.

-• Year of Discovery:
+• The Year of Discovery

 • There are 16 vulnerabilities that were discovered in 2020 and earlier, of which six are recently trending.
 This includes a vulnerability as old as 2012, CVE-2012-0158.

-• Products and Vendors:
+• Products and Vendors

-• A Citrix vulnerability (CVE-2019-19781) and another Pulse Secure vulnerability (CVE-2019-11510)—pet favorites of threat actors—have been repeatedly exploited by multiple groups.
+• Multiple groups have repeatedly exploited a Citrix vulnerability (CVE-2019-19781) and another Pulse Secure vulnerability (CVE-2019-11510)—pet favorites of threat actors.

-• Patches:
+• Patches

-• Weaknesses:
+• Weaknesses

-• Of these, five weaknesses feature in MITRE’s top 10 weaknesses of 2020, three in the top 20 and two CWEs in the top 30 list.
+• Of these, five weaknesses feature in MITRE’s top 10 weaknesses of 2020, three in the top 20, and two CWEs in the top 30 list.

 Attack Methodology

 The seed for the Air India attacks was sown way back in December 2020.
 The attackers deployed Cobalt Strike payloads after compromising the network, spreading the payload to other devices within 24 hours.
-The attackers then established persistence, obtained passwords and began to make their way laterally across the network.
-At least 20 devices were compromised, one of which was responsible for communicating with the Cobalt Strike payloads, since February 2021.
+The attackers then established persistence, obtained passwords, and began to make their way laterally across the network.
+At least 20 devices were compromised, one of which was responsible for communicating with the Cobalt Strike payloads since February 2021.

 Global Analysis